 This is a potentially significant impact.
 The Certified EIR determined that implementation of Mitigation Measures 4.8-2(a) through 4.8-2(c) will reduce the impacts to less than significant.

 Vibration

-The Certified EIR did not discuss vibration.
+The Certified EIR did not discuss vibration as it was not required to do so at the time the EIR was certified.

 Airport